pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/relationship-between-datums.md

 # Relationship Between Datums

-Pachyderm pipelines take a datum or datums from the source, processes it or them, and places the result either as a single datum or multiple datums to the output repository.
+A Pachyderm pipeline takes a datum or datums from the source, processes it or them, and places the result either as a single datum or multiple datums to the output repository.
 You can configure how you want your data to be processed, either as a single datum or as multiple datums.